KandukuriSukeerthi/jira-integration-using-python/README.md

-This document describes an automation script designed to facilitate the creation of Jira tickets automatically upon each commit made to a GitHub repository.
+This file describes an automation script designed to facilitate the creation of Jira tickets automatically upon each commit made to a GitHub repository.